The 13 Best Instagram Marketing Campaigns of All Time

 This is an even better way to promote your products, for a multitude of reasons.
 First, it’s a sure-fire way to generate high-quality user-generated content for your campaigns or for future marketing efforts.
 Next, Starbucks’ idea to use their Story to showcase good entries is a nice way to reward entrants, even if they didn’t win.
 Finally, I love that Starbucks chose to give away gift cards - that’s always the best prize you can give as it ensures entrants are people who are interested in your brand and products.

-There they are: my 13 favorite campaigns of this past year.
+There they are: my 13 favorite campaigns of all time.
 This isn’t an exhaustive list - I’d love to hear from you about which campaigns blew you away this year.
 Let me know in the comments below!

 - The 2017 Guide to Instagram Contest Rules